Deprecation: #109329 - PageRenderer get() methods

 Invoking any of the methods listed above will generate a deprecation-level log entry in TYPO3 v14.
 These methods are scheduled for removal in TYPO3 v15.

-Page singleton represents a central yet problematic construct, particularly in TYPO3
+a central yet problematic construct, particularly in TYPO3 frontend

-the class loses its ability to serve as a data source: data can still be added, but no longer retrieved.
+ability to serve as a data source - data can still be added but no longer retrieved.

 Affected installations

-Instances with extensions invoking one of the above methods are affected.
-The extension
+Instances with extensions invoking one of the methods listed above are

-scanner is configured to find consumers except the generic method names
+affected.
+The extension scanner is configured to find consumers, apart from the

 get,